Alexandria is Egypt’s second-largest city and its largest seaport.

 MUGGING RISK: MEDIUM

 When it comes to mugging, it exists in the form of carjacking, with muggers usually holding some kind of weapon to get you to leave your car.
 If you find yourself in such a situation – do not resist.
 These people are usually only after your car and don’t plan on hurting you.

 Terrorists are somewhat likely to carry out attacks in Alexandria.
 Although most attacks occur in Northern Sinai, there is a risk of terrorist attacks across the country.
 You should avoid crowded places and gatherings.

 Many women have traveled safely to Alexandria, without having any problems.
-However, many women will have a problem with being cat-called on the streets, while they might find whistles and comments directed at them offensive.
-Avoid parts of cities that are filled with bars and clubs, and visiting them alone, since there is a higher chance of running into intoxicated people, and wear clothes that cover your arms, legs and chest in order to minimize the unwanted attention.
+However, many women will have a problem with being cat-called on the streets, while they might find whistles and comments directed to them offensive.
+Avoid parts of cities that are filled with bars and clubs, and visiting them alone, since there is a higher chance of running into intoxicated people, and wear clothes that cover your arms, legs, and chest to minimize the unwanted attention.

 So...
 How Safe Is Alexandria Really?

 Alexandria is somewhat safe and although there is some crime in this city, it’s mostly petty crime and rarely violent.